 - Install new Mazda ignition coils in reverse order.

 - Reinstall the engine cover by aligning the four tabs and pressing down on the engine cover.
 Connect the battery.

 Do not switch the ignition coil connectors.

-Your Mazda has four ignition coils.
-One per spark plug.
-Replacing ignition coils on the 4-cylinder Mazda engine is a very easy procedure.
+Your Mazda has four ignition coils—one per spark plug.
+Replacing ignition coils on the 4-cylinder Mazda engine is a straightforward procedure.

 Frequently Asked Questions